Issaquah School District: 2014 Rape and subsequent victim harassment campaign

 In 2014 a 16-year-old girl was raped by two members of the Skyline football team.
 She reported it, they were convicted and a protective order forced the rapists off the team and out of the school.
 The community and coaches responded by starting a targeted harassment campaign of the victim and her younger sister that included online bullying, personal confrontations, firebombing the victims house, planting drugs on her, and prominently featuring the rapists during her graduation ceremony attempting to force her to move to another school so the rapists could come back and play for Skyline.
 After her graduation the harassment continued against her younger sister.

 2015 district walkout

-All schools in the Issaquah School District were closed on May 19, 2015, when the Issaquah School District Teacher's Union voted to go on strike to earn more funding from the state for Washington's schools.
+All schools in the Issaquah School District were closed on May 19, 2015, when the Issaquah School District Teachers' Union voted to go on strike to earn more funding from the state for Washington's schools.
 Thousands of teachers of the Issaquah School District, Mercer Island School District, and Seattle School District filled the streets of Downtown Seattle and traveled from the Seattle Center to Westlake Park.
-The commotion caused by this walkout caused some senators in Olympia to propose a bill to decrease teacher's pay while on strike, but this proposal was not accepted by many senators.
+The commotion caused by this walkout caused some senators in Olympia to propose a bill to decrease teachers' pay while on strike, but this proposal was not accepted by many senators.